Best Prime Day 2020 Apple deals so far: Save $150 on MacBook Air and $50 on AirPods Pro

 Strike price: $850

-The AirPods Pro are currently on sale for $199 -- $50 off Apple's list price -- which is the all-time low price.
-And both versions of the 2019 AirPods are also discounted: The model with the wireless charging case currently costs $160 (save $40) and the version with the standard case is $129 (save $30).
+The AirPods Pro are currently on sale at Woot for $190 -- that's $59 off Apple's list price -- which is the all-time low price.
+Shipping is free for Amazon Prime subscribers, $6 for everyone else.
+And both versions of the 2019 AirPods are also discounted: The model with the wireless charging case currently costs $160 (save $40) and the version with the standard case is $125 (save $35).
+Read our Apple AirPods Pro review.

 Strike price: $250 for 32GB, $330 for 128GB